"Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.Matthew 7:7(NASB)

 Let us be persistent in our prayer life and impassioned in our praying.
 Let us ask in faith, seek diligently, and knock frequently, knowing that He is a God that hears and answers prayer.
 And let us use the privilege of prayer wisely, reverently, discreetly, and for His greater praise and glory.

 Let us ASK and keep asking for He has promised to give us all we need for life and godliness.
 Let us SEEK and keep searching, for He has promised all who seek Him, will find Him when we shall search for Him with all our heart.
-And let us KNOCK and keep on knocking, for He has promised that the door will be opened, for the LORD will not withhold any good thing from those who walk blamelessly before Him.
+And let us KNOCK and keep on knocking, for He has promised that the door will be opened.
+Praise His holy name.